usabilla/usabilla-u4a-react-native/usabilla-react-native/README.md

 To use this Bridge, please make sure you are using XCode 9.1 or above.

 ## Features
+You can start using the Usabilla for React Native module in your app by requiring:

+`const usabilla = require('usabilla-react-native')`

 ### Load a Passive Feedback form

 In order to load a Passive Feedback form with the Usabilla library you need to call:

 `usabilla.loadFeedbackForm("YOUR_FORM_ID_HERE")`